eatyourpeas/checktick/docs/groups-view.md

 ## Troubleshooting

 - If buttons are disabled, ensure at least one row is selected.
-- If the selection highlight doesn’t show, check your theme's primary color; we derive selection styles from the primary token.
+- If the selection highlight doesn't show, check your theme's primary color; we derive selection styles from the primary token.
 - If you see a CSP error in the browser console, ensure static files are collected and the CSP settings include the SortableJS CDN.

+## Related Documentation

+- [Publishing Question Groups](/docs/publish-question-groups/) - Share your question groups as templates
+- [Question Group Template Library](/docs/question-group-template-library/) - Browse and import templates
+- [Global Templates Index](/docs/question-group-templates-index/) - List of curated global templates
+- [Bulk Upload Format](/docs/import/) - Markdown syntax for importing questions
+- [Collections](/docs/collections/) - Advanced repeat and nesting features
+- [Surveys](/docs/surveys/) - Creating and managing surveys